ictunion/git-anonymize/README.md

 email = "you-all-know@me.com"
 ```

-Comitters listed in this file will be asigned as authors of their commits even
+Committers listed in this file will be assigned as authors of their commits even
 in anonymized repository.

 ## Using The Project